 Thousands in Madrid demand end to bullfighting in Spain

+Protesters carry banners during an anti bullfighting demonstration march in Madrid, Spain, Saturday, May 13, 2017.
 Thousands marched though the center of the city to call for a ban of bullfighting.
-Banner on right reads 'Stop the... .

 Comments